 I honestly feared for my life, making my way down those stairs.

-The section where the handrail was no more, you just had to cling to the wall as you made your way around whilst experiencing memories flash before your very eyes as you felt sure the wind would blow you over the ledge in any given moment.
+In the section where the handrail was no more, you just had to cling to the wall as you made your way around whilst experiencing memories flash before your very eyes as you felt sure the wind would blow you over the ledge at any given moment.

-However, we have learnt the lesson to pass on to you – check wind speeds before visiting!
+However, we have learnt a lesson to pass on to you – check wind speeds before visiting!